 1. Auto-play videos will have to be of the same or better quality than what currently pops up in news feeds, something like those storytelling videos that only peripherally relate to the brand financing them.
 Chipotle’s The Scarecrow video is one of the best-in-class (with 12 million views so far).
 Besides, it’s in Facebook’s self-interest to ensure only the best video ads get posted so that users keep logging on.

 2. Related to storytelling, PR people will have to upgrade their counsel on all fronts to point out that self-promotion in social, even if it is in advertising, is just not going to cut it anymore.

 The launch of FBNewswire which I wrote about a couple of weeks ago is of consequence for PR people for a couple of reasons.
 It’s another signal of Facebook’s desire to find a better balance between brand content and improving the quality of stories, information and news in Facebook user news feeds.
 And it proves again that Facebook wants to be seen as news source.

 What this means for media relations is that, to quote myself, “well-told, valuable and truly newsworthy stories from brands posted on Facebook could become part of the aggregated content sifted through by the media.”

 Facebook will never stop tinkering with its model to find the right balance between getting rid of the stuff we didn’t want to see in our news feeds, and financing its business by the only people able and willing to pay — brands.

 For the practice of PR this means learning everything we can about creative storytelling, challenging programs based on naked self-promotion, going to school on Facebook ad choices, diving deeply into the data Facebook makes available for audience targeting and avoiding things that never really worked in the first place — astroturfing, repetition and disingenuousness.

-Originally published by our senior digital strategist Boyd Neil on his personal website on May 14, 2014.
+Originally published by Boyd Neil on his personal website on May 14, 2014.